NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-03.md

 The following evidence was collected during testing:

-- Indexed URLs revealing internal application endpoints
+- HTTP requests and responses for metafiles
-- Parameterized pages indexed by search engines
+- Contents of accessible metafiles
-- Public access to functional pages without authentication
+- Direct access attemps to disclosed pathss

 ------